KenT2/pipresents-beep/README.md

 Rename the new directory to pipresents.

-Copy pp_editor.cfg, pp_web.cfg, pp_email.cfg, pp_oscmonitor.cfg, and pp_oscremote.cfg from the old to new /pipresents/pp_config directory.
+Copy any files you have changed from old to new /pipresents/pp_config directory.
+Copy any files you have changed from old to new /pipresents/pp_io_config directory.
+Copy any files you have changed from old to new /pipresents/pp_io_plugins directory.
+Copy any files you have used or changed from old to new /pipresents/pp_track_plugins directory.
+Note: in 1.4.1b track plugins have been moved to their examples

 Getting examples for this version.